boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

 *pipeline_config.groovy*.
 The default pipeline template, *Jenkinsfile*, defines the steps that each pipeline executes.
-The pipeline configuration file, *pipeline_config.groovy*, controls how those steps are run in the pipeline by defining the libraries to implement those steps, the settings for those libraries, and any other pipeline primitives being used.
+The pipeline configuration file, *pipeline_config.groovy*, controls how those steps are run in the pipeline by selecting the libraries to implement those steps, the settings for those libraries, and any other pipeline primitives being used.

 Using the files in this example, pipelines will:

-1) test the source code using Sonarqube
+1) test the source code using SonarQube
 2) build & push a Docker container image
 3) depending on the pipeline trigger, deploy that container on OpenShift